By Cliff Hypsher

 Colorado DUI Law underwent a major revision in 2010 to include mandatory jail for most repeat offenses.
 (If your DUI occurred before July 2010 the law applicable at the time will govern.)
 Any experienced DUI attorney will tell you that the penalties ultimately imposed for an a DUI are influenced by several factors.
 Some of these factors are: the particular fact pattern in your case (e.g., was there an accident) whether there are prior DUI arrests, your alcohol level, the county in which the incident occurred and how you defend or don't defend yourself against the charges.
 Jail is mandatory for DUI in Colorado if you have prior alcohol related offenses.
 Jail is also mandatory above a certain BAC level.Arapahoe County Courts - Centennial Colorado

-Whether actual "time in jail" is imposed for any DUI or DWAI offense is normally determined first by how good your DUI attorney is, and second by the judge.
+Whether actual "time in jail" is imposed for a Colorado DUI, DUID or DWAI offense is normally determined first by how good your DUI attorney is, and second by the judge.
 If jail is required by statute, the only way to avoid jail is for your DUI lawyer to mount a successful defense.
 For example actual time in jail is mandatory for BAC levels above 0.20 even for a first offense.
 If you are given a jail sentence time must usually be served in the county where the DUI occurred, however, I've had success getting approval for my clients to serve jail time in other counties and even other states.

 Regardless of whether jail is imposed, fines, court costs, "alcohol education" and "community service" must be imposed by law in all but a few cases.
 Required alcohol education and treatment for a DUI or DWAI ranges from 12 hours to 110 hours.
 Community-service can be given in the range of twenty-four to one hundred twenty hours.